Raku/doc/writing-docs/EXAMPLES.md

 combination of `=begin code` and `=end code` to better control which blocks are considered.

+When using a `=for code` directive or a `=begin code`/`=end code` combination, the code block does not need to be indented and should not be for a better aligned result.

 ## Testing Examples

 The file `xt/examples-compilation.t` will test the code from all the